chesscoders/aws-s3-toolkit/README.md

 ## Contributing

-We welcome contributions to improve s3-fns.
-Please feel free to submit pull requests or report issues via the [GitHub repository](https://github.com/chesscoders/s3-fns).
+We welcome contributions to improve AWS S3 toolkit package.
+Please feel free to submit pull requests or report issues via the [GitHub repository](https://github.com/chesscoders/aws-s3-toolkit).

 ## License

-The s3-fns package is licensed under the MIT License.
+The AWS S3 toolkit package is licensed under the MIT License.
 See the LICENSE file for more details.